tianzhaotju/LEAM/README.md

 ## 4. Acknowledgement

 We are very grateful that the authors of TreeGen and Recoder make their code publicly available so that we can build this repository on top of their code.

-This work was partially supported by the National Natural Science Foundation of China Grant No. 62002256, and National Science Foundation under Grant Nos.
-CCF-2131943 and CCF-2141474.

-Feel free to contact Zhao Tian (tianzhao[AT]tju[DOT]edu[DOT]cn) and Junjie Chen (junjiechen[AT]tju[DOT]edu[DOT]cn) if you have any further questions.